NaufalGhifari/minimalistTabTracker/README.md

 - sqlite3

 ## 💽 Database: SQLite
 With [SQLite](https://www.sqlite.org/index.html), it is possible to setup a portable (serverless) relational database.
-This makes it easier to showcase the project as no setup/connection required.
+This makes it easier to showcase the project as no setup/connection is required.
 While still allowing the ability to show how the database is setup and how queries are handled.
 - SQLite database location: src/db/mySQLiteDB.db
 - To see database setup, see [src/db/db_init.js](src/db/db_init.js)